 Monitoring the audience will mean that anyone you add to it will have 'Email' consent marked in Beacon (which is not necessarily the case), so we recommend NOT monitoring this audience.

 There are a few different considerations to think through when deciding whether to monitor this audience, so we have done our best to summarise them here:

 Mailchimp campaigns will log to people's timelines

-Deleting or archiving contacts in your legitimate interest audience will act the same as an unsubscribe and remove them from your main audience and will remove 'Email' from Beacon contact preferences (Tip: to archive contacts so you don't have to pay for them, simply turn off monitoring for this audience briefly when archiving in Mailchimp!)
+Deleting or archiving contacts in your legitimate interest audience will act the same as an unsubscribe and remove them from your main audience and will remove 'Email' from Beacon contact consents (Tip: to archive contacts so you don't have to pay for them, simply turn off monitoring for this audience briefly when archiving in Mailchimp!)